 (B) If the worksite lacks phone or internet service, then the employer (1) shall permit an employee with their own transportation (as described in C.R.S. § 8-13.5-202(1)(f)) to travel to such a site with service, or (2) shall, for an employee living in employer-provided housing without transportation of their own, provide transportation to a site with service within 24 hours of the employee’s request (which may be the same transportation that satisfies the requirements of C.R.S. § 8-13.5-202(1)(e) to provide workers transportation for service provider access, if the employee is provided adequate time for the activities identified in § 202(1)(e)).

-(C) If an employer cannot provide an employee with the communication access detailed in (A) and (B), then it shall provide meaningful access to key service providers by alternate means, including at the worksite.
+(C) If an employer cannot provide an employee with the communication access detailed in (A) and (B), then it shall provide meaningful access to key service providers by alternate means[.][Deleted: ]

-4.2.2 In any workweek of over 40 hours, an employee who requests at least 24 hours in advance shall be permitted, at least once per week, to extend a meal period or other 30-minute break to up to 60 minutes (the extra time may be unpaid) to communicate with a key service provider of their choice during the provider’s hours of operation.
+4.2.[4][Deleted:] In any workweek of over 40 hours, an employee who requests at least 24 hours in advance shall be permitted, at least once per week, to extend a meal period or other 30-minute break to up to 60 minutes (the extra time may be unpaid) to communicate with a key service provider of their choice during the provider’s hours of operation.
 For range workers, an employer may require 72 hours’ notice (except for health emergency needs) before permitting up to 60 minutes for such communication with a key service provider.
 If an employer denies a request made less than 24 hours in advance (or less than 72 hours in advance for a range worker), the employer must allow the employee to extend a different break during that workweek or any break during the next workweek (in addition to other breaks to which the employee may be entitled).

-4.2.3 An employer shall promptly provide an employee all mail or other communications (written, electronic, or verbal) it receives that were sent to or left for the employee.
+4.2.5[Deleted:] An employer shall promptly provide an employee all mail or other communications (written, electronic, or verbal) it receives that were sent to or left for the employee.

 4.3 Additional break time to facilitate service provider access during long workweeks.
 An employer shall provide (in addition to other rest, meal, or other breaks provided by these Rules, the COMPS Order, or other statutes or rules) to employees other than range workers one additional paid break of 60 minutes in any workweek of over 60 hours worked, and two such paid breaks in any workweek of over 70 hours.